KUL-recon-lab/course_nucmed_tech/latex/04_data_acquisition.md

 where {math}`I` is the acquired image.

 Consequently, if a uniformity correction is applied to a planar image, one Poisson variable is divided by another one.
-The relative noise variance in the corrected image will be the sum of the relative noise variances on the two Poisson variables (see appendix [??](#app:error) for estimating the error on a function of noisy variables).
+The relative noise variance in the corrected image will be the sum of the relative noise variances on the two Poisson variables
+(see appendix [](#app:error) for estimating the error on a function of noisy variables).

 (sec:normalization1)=
 ##### PET camera